bedshape/voidinstallscripts/README.md

-it is assumed that you are using a UEFI amd64 system

 two scripts that allow for a pretty painless encrypted void linux install

+it is assumed that you are using a UEFI amd64 system and have already partitioned your drive into an efi and root/boot/swap partition

 prior to cloning this repo partition your drives and, run xmirror <-- choose geographic mirror